 These fluffy-crisp Sourdough Waffles have the most amazing flavor and texture and are made with your sourdough discard so nothing goes to waste!
 The overnight batter is made in advance so there is hardly any work to do in the morning to enjoy fresh, hot waffles!

 We kind of have a thing for waffles around here.
-From liege waffles, which are the kind made from a yeast dough with sugar pearls kneaded in, to the American-style Belgian waffles, they are one of our favorite breakfast foods.
+From liege waffles, which are the kind made from a yeast dough with sugar pearls kneaded in, to the American-style Belgian waffles, to these over-the-top decadent Cinnamon Roll Waffles, they are one of our favorite breakfast foods.

 So obviously once I had a strong sourdough starter and began looking for ways to use my discard so it didn't just go to waste, I was tempted by the thought of sourdough waffles.
 Easily, these are our favorite thing to make with sourdough discard so far.